Citi® / AAdvantage® Executive World Elite Mastercard® review

 Although there are a number of ways to compensate for this fee, it is still among the higher annual fees charged by a credit card.
 Because of this, if you aren’t sure that you’ll fly enough to take full advantage of the perks of this card, you might want to consider another travel rewards card that comes with a smaller fee.
 (We discuss a few comparison cards below).

-Furthermore, $5,500 to earn the bonus might be a hard number for some users to reach within just three months, making this card a more appropriate choice for moderate to big spenders.
+Furthermore, spending $7,000 to earn 70,000 bonus miles might be a hard number for some users to reach within just three months, making this card a more appropriate choice for moderate to big spenders.

 card_name